 One such data backed segmentation technique is RFM segmentation, through RFM analysis you can segment your customers into buckets like best customers, loyal customers, big spenders, lost customers etc. much needed for customer lifecycle marketing.

 RFM customer segmentation gained significant popularity in retail industry as such businesses capture the purchase data needed to segment customers using RFM.

-Let’s get down to understanding the three RFM (Recency Frequency Monetary) variables:
+Let’s get down to understanding the three RFM (Recency – Frequency – Monetary) variables & How they Works:

 - Time elapsed since the last interaction a customer did with your business.
 Often purchase is considered as interaction but there are activities like site visit, email open also taken as reference.
 Generally, the more recent the interaction the more responsive the customer is to your communication.